loan-petit/lifetools/CONTRIBUTING.md

 commits by squashing them, but do not change the commit history if you're working on shared branches though.
 - Push the commit(s) to your working branch.
-- Submit a merge request (MR) to the `develop` branch in the main GitLab project.
+- Submit a merge request (MR) to the `develop` branch in the main GitHub project.
 - Your merge request needs at least 1 approval, but feel free to require more.
 - The MR title should describe the change you want to make.
 - The MR description should give a reason for your change.